MPAS-Dev/compass/docs/users_guide/ocean/test_groups/tides.rst

 The mesh test case produces the horizontal mesh.
 The base mesh has global coverage and is culled to remove land cells.
 Cells beneath ice shelves are retained in the mesh.

+Icos7
+^^^^^
+This mesh is an Icosahedral mesh with 7 refienemnt steps, resulting in a globally uniform resolution of about 60km.
+This mesh is meant for efficient testing of tidal physics and does not produce very accurate global tides (Deep RMSE M2 ~11cm).

+VR45to5
+^^^^^^^
+This is a variable resolution mesh that ranges between 45km to 5km at the coasts.
+It uses refiniment criteria based on depth and bathymetric slope.
+More details can be found in `Barton et al. (2022) <https://doi.org/10.1029/2022MS003207>`_.
+This mesh achieves a more accurate tidal result competitive with other non-data assimilative models (Deep RMSE M2 ~3.3cm).

 .. _tides_init:

 init test case